paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-119-homeless-assistance.md

   (B) provides that a person may receive such assistance and move to another structure, unit, or geographic area if the person has complied with all other obligations of the program and has moved out of the assisted dwelling unit in order to protect the health or safety of an individual who is or has been the victim of domestic violence, dating violence, sexual assault, or stalking, and who reasonably believed he or she was imminently threatened by harm from further violence if he or she remained in the assisted dwelling unit.

-(29) **Transitional housing** — The term “transitional housing” means housing the purpose of which is to facilitate the movement of individuals and families experiencing homelessness to permanent housing within 24 months or such longer period as the Secretary determines necessary.
+(31) **Transitional housing** — The term “transitional housing” means housing the purpose of which is to facilitate the movement of individuals and families experiencing homelessness to permanent housing within 24 months or such longer period as the Secretary determines necessary.

-(30) **Unified funding agency** — The term “unified funding agency” means a collaborative applicant that performs the duties described in [section 11360a(g) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section11360a/g&num=0&edition=prelim).
+(32) **Unified funding agency** — The term “unified funding agency” means a collaborative applicant that performs the duties described in [section 11360a(g) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section11360a/g&num=0&edition=prelim).

-(31) **Underserved populations** — The term “underserved populations” includes populations underserved because of geographic location, underserved racial and ethnic populations, populations underserved because of special needs (such as language barriers, disabilities, alienage status, or age), and any other population determined to be underserved by the Secretary, as appropriate.
+(33) **Underserved populations** — The term “underserved populations” includes populations underserved because of geographic location, underserved racial and ethnic populations, populations underserved because of special needs (such as language barriers, disabilities, alienage status, or age), and any other population determined to be underserved by the Secretary, as appropriate.

-(32) **Victim service provider** — The term “victim service provider” means a private nonprofit organization whose primary mission is to provide services to victims of domestic violence, dating violence, sexual assault, or stalking.
+(34) **Victim service provider** — The term “victim service provider” means a private nonprofit organization whose primary mission is to provide services to victims of domestic violence, dating violence, sexual assault, or stalking.
 Such term includes rape crisis centers, battered women’s shelters, domestic violence transitional housing programs, and other programs.

-(33) **Victim services** — The term “victim services” means services that assist domestic violence, dating violence, sexual assault, or stalking victims, including services offered by rape crisis centers and domestic violence shelters, and other organizations, with a documented history of effective work concerning domestic violence, dating violence, sexual assault, or stalking.
+(35) **Victim services** — The term “victim services” means services that assist domestic violence, dating violence, sexual assault, or stalking victims, including services offered by rape crisis centers and domestic violence shelters, and other organizations, with a documented history of effective work concerning domestic violence, dating violence, sexual assault, or stalking.

 ### Statutory Notes

 #### Prior Provisions
 A prior section 401 of Pub.
 L. 100–77 was renumbered section 403 and is classified to [section 11361 of this title](./chapter-119-homeless-assistance.md#section-11361).

+#### Amendments
+2020—Par.
+(8).
+Pub.
+L. 116–260, § 102(a)(1)(C), added par.
+(8).
+Former par.
+(8) redesignated (9).

+Par.
+(9).
+Pub.
+L. 116–260, § 102(a)(1)(B), (D), redesignated par.
+(8) as (9) and inserted “a formula area,” after “nonentitlement area,”.

+Par.
+(10).
+Pub.
+L. 116–260, § 102(a)(1)(B), redesignated par.
+(9) as (10).
+Former par.
+(10) redesignated (12).

+Par.
+(11).
+Pub.
+L. 116–260, § 102(a)(1)(E), added par.
+(11).
+Former par.
+(11) redesignated (13).

+Pars.
+(12) to (35).
+Pub.
+L. 116–260, § 102(a)(1)(A), redesignated pars.
+(10) to (33) as (12) to (35), respectively.

 #### Effective Date
 Section effective on the earlier of 18 months after May 20, 2009, or 3 months after publication of certain final regulations by Secretary of Housing and Urban Development, see section 1503 of Pub.
 L. 111–22, set out as an Effective Date of 2009 Amendment note under [section 11302 of this title](./chapter-119-homeless-assistance.md#section-11302).